bparanj/Essential-TDD/en/03-command-query-separation/03-command-query-separation.markdown

 end
 ```

 It looks like client is tied to the implementation details (it is accessing a data structure) but it is actually any class that can respond to [] method.
+The command 'word_frequency' is not only calculating the frequency but also returns a result.

 ### After ###